ambrop72/aprinter/README.md

 - Wait some time for the compilation to complete.
 You will receive a zip with the firmware image.
 - Extract the zip and upload the firmware image to your board.

+**WARNING**: When you build firmware from the web interface, it will be built using the Aprinter code as it was when the service was built (the `nix-build`) command above.
+If you make changes to the code afterward, you will need to rebuild and restart the service for the changes to be reflected.

+Note that this does not apply if you use the command-line method of building firmware.
+However if you change the code of the configuration editor, you will still need to rebuild/restart the service.

 ## Building manually

 It is possible to build without using the web service, given a JSON configuration file.